-Foodies rejoice: there are as many cutting-edge eateries in Noosa as there are tanned beach bods.
+While there are many things to do in Noosa foodies will rejoice: there are as many cutting-edge eateries in Noosa as there are tanned beach bods.
 From cheap, ‘grab-a-burger-on-the-run’ holes-in-the-wall, to high-end gourmet palaces, food options are plentiful and great quality.
 For post-swim snacks, cafes, bakeries and gelaterias fill any gaps.
 While Hastings Street in Noosa Heads is the long-standing epicurean centre, Noosa’s other areas – Noosa Sound and Noosa Junction – have fast caught up, if not surpassed, the main drag for quality eats.
-To assist you with your sand, sun and gourmet extravaganza, here are the best Noosa restaurants on Hastings Street and beyond in a three-day foodie itinerary.
+To assist you with your sand, sun and gourmet extravaganza, here are the best Noosa restaurants on Hastings Street and beyond.

-Drink: Miss Moneypenny’s – one of Noosa’s latest drinking spots to hit the local scene — brings a touch of city to the beach.
+Where to go for drinks?
+Miss Moneypenny’s is the spot to hit the local scene.
+It brings a touch of city to the beach.
 It has a slick bar and an enormous cocktail list featuring the classics with a twist, such as a marmalade Tom Collins to bloody Marys with a Moneypenny twist.

 Day two – Breakfast on Noosa Beach

 Aromas is the ultimate people watching palace, where tables face the street-front Parisienne style.